 Drug Interactions: Pyrimethamine may be used with sulfonamides, quinine and other antimalarials, and with other antibiotics.
-However, the concomitant use of other antifolic drugs or agents associated myelosuppression with including sulfonamides or trimethoprimsulfamethoxazole combinations, proguanil, zidovudine, or cytostatic agents (e.g., methotrexate), while the patient is receiving pyrimethamine, may increase the risk of bone marrow suppression.
-If signs deficiency folate develop, pyrimethamine should be discontinued.
-Folinic acid (leucovorin) should be administered until normal hematopoiesis is restored (see WARNINGS). hepatotoxicity has been reported in some patients when lorazepam and pyrimethamine were administered concomitantly.
+However, the concomitant use of other antifolic drugs or agents associated with myelosuppression including sulfonamides or trimethoprim-sulfamethoxazole combinations, proguanil, zidovudine, or cytostatic agents (e.g., methotrexate), while the patient is receiving pyrimethamine, may increase the risk of bone marrow suppression.
+If signs of folate deficiency develop, pyrimethamine should be discontinued.
+Folinic acid (leucovorin) should be administered until normal hematopoiesis is restored (see WARNINGS).
+Mild hepatotoxicity has been reported in some patients when lorazepam and pyrimethamine were administered concomitantly.